-New YMCA in Pike Township will have indoor pool, indoor track, gymnasium and a medical clinic for veterans
+New YMCA in Pike Township will have indoor pool, indoor track, gymnasium and medical clinic for veterans

 Indoor pool, sports courts—and a clinic for veterans

-The new YMCA will have child care and teen centers, an indoor pool, indoor track, gymnasium, and a demonstration kitchen, among other amenities, and will be better equipped to serve the growing neighborhood.
+The new YMCA will have child care and teen centers, an indoor pool, indoor track, gymnasium, and a demonstration kitchen, among other amenities, and will be equipped to serve the growing neighborhood.
 It will also be the first facility of its kind in the nation to offer specialized medical services for veterans.

 “The OrthoIndy Foundation YMCA will allow us to reach more families and better serve Pike Township,” said Eric Ellsworth, CEO & President YMCA of Greater Indianapolis.
 “Having a clinic on site will allow us to serve veterans as well.
 The diversity in the area will be reflected in this new center, and we can’t wait to see all of the great programs in action!”